Events Calendar

 Private Residence near Chattanooga, Tn

-Paid Event Public Welcome Program/Speaker Presentation Hands-On/How-To Workshop Nature Walk/Hike Public Restroom Free Public Parking
+Paid Event Public Welcome Certification Course Program/Speaker Presentation Hands-On/How-To Workshop Nature Walk/Hike Public Restroom Free Public Parking

 Overview: Plant Communities is a biology/ecology-based core course required for the Certificate in Native Plants.
 It will be an in-person course scheduled for six hours of instruction and self-study.
 The course will be a combination of outdoor observations and PowerPoint presentations.
 Students will go home with instructions to adopt a plant community of his/her choosing and using guiding questions, prepare a report to be returned to the instructors.